Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 Notes: This is a classical paper that proposes **Isometric Feature Mapping (ISOMAP)** for nonlinear dimensionality reduction, which contains three step including neighborhood graph construction, shortest paths computing, and low-dimensional embedding.

 1. **Nonlinear Dimensionality Reduction by Locally Linear Embedding.** *Sam T. Roweis et al, Science 2000.*  [[PDF]](https://www.science.org/doi/10.1126/science.290.5500.2323)  [[Author]](https://cs.nyu.edu/~roweis/)
-Notes: This is a classical paper that proposes **Locally Linear Embedding (LLE)** for nonlinear dimensionality reduction, which, being different from ISOMAP, assumes that each data point and its neighbors lie on or close to a locally linear patch of the mainfold.
+Notes: This is a classical paper that proposes **Locally Linear Embedding (LLE)** for nonlinear dimensionality reduction, which, being different from ISOMAP, assumes that each data point and its neighbors lie on or close to a locally linear patch of the manifold.
 The local geometry of these patches is characterized by linear coefficients that reconstruct each data point from its neighbors.

-1. **Laplacian Eigenmaps for Dimensionality Reduction and Data Representation.** *Mikhail Belkin et al, Neural Computation 2003.*  [[PDF]](https://ieeexplore.ieee.org/abstract/document/6789755) [[Author]](http://misha.belkin-wang.org/)
+1. **Laplacian Eigenmaps for Dimensionality Reduction and Data Representation.** *Mikhail Belkin et al, Neural Computation 2003.*  [[PDF]](https://www2.imm.dtu.dk/projects/manifold/Papers/Laplacian.pdf) [[Author]](http://misha.belkin-wang.org/)
 Notes: This is a classical paper that proposes **Laplacian Eigenmaps (LE)** for nonlinear dimensionality reduction and data representation, which uses the notion of Laplacian of the graph to compute a low-dimensional representation of the data set that optimally preserves local neighborhood information in a certain sense.

 1. **Locality Preserving Projections.** *Xiaofei He et al, NIPS 2003.*  [[PDF]](https://proceedings.neurips.cc/paper/2003/file/d69116f8b0140cdeb1f99a4d5096ffe4-Paper.pdf) [[Author]](http://www.cad.zju.edu.cn/home/xiaofeihe/)